thunderheadone/one-sdk-android/README.md

 }
 ```

-#### Example: Retrieve a response for a manually Assigned Interaction
+#### Example: Retrieve a response for a manually assigned Interaction

 `Kotlin`
 ```kotlin